 Comprehensive Overview

 Understanding electron configurations adds another layer of complexity and insight into electron arrangement.
-Electrons don't simply orbit the nucleus randomly; they occupy specific energy levels and sublevels, known as electron shells and orbitals.
+But electrons don't simply orbit the nucleus randomly; they occupy specific energy levels and sublevels, known as electron shells and orbitals.
 Each shell can hold a certain maximum number of electrons, and the electrons fill these shells and orbitals according to specific rules.
 The electron configuration describes the arrangement of electrons within these shells and orbitals.

 The most common method for determining electron configuration is the Aufbau principle, which states that electrons first fill the lowest energy levels before occupying higher ones.
 The order of filling is generally 1s, 2s, 2p, 3s, 3p, 4s, 3d, 4p, 5s, 4d, 5p, 6s, 4f, 5d, 6p, 7s, 5f, 6d, and 7p.
 Each s orbital can hold up to 2 electrons, each p orbital can hold up to 6 electrons, each d orbital can hold up to 10 electrons, and each f orbital can hold up to 14 electrons.